SymfonyCasts/messenger/sfcasts/functional-test.md

 was *at least* sent to the transport.
 Right now, it's possible that the endpoint could return 200... but some bug in our code caused the message never to be dispatched.

-Next, let's see if we can improve by checking the transport and actually seeing if the message was sent.
-We'll do this by using a special "in memory" transport.
+Let's add that check next, by leveraging a special "in memory" transport.